-NAVAJO JOE (1966)
+NAVAJO JOE (1966) Blu-ray

 Director: Sergio Corbucci

 Before moaning, “Oh no, Burt Reynolds as an Indian!”, understand that NAVAJO JOE is a highly recommended Spaghetti Western directed by the prolific Sergio Corbucci, the man behind DJANGO and THE GREAT SILENCE.
 The legend is that Reynolds agreed to star in the production as he was under the impression that Sergio Leone would be directing (he must have saw what Leone did for Clint Eastwood’s career) but it was too late to back out after learning Corbucci would be at the helm.
-Well, Reynolds did not become a household name because of Italian-made westerns, but he would still go on to be one of the biggest movie stars of all time, and although he often publicly denounced this film as his worst, its far from that and extremely entertaining.
+Well, Reynolds did not become a household name because of Italian-made westerns, but he would still go on to be one of the biggest movie stars of all time, and although he often publicly denounced this film as his worst, it’s far from that and extremely entertaining.

 BACK TO REVIEWS